vamshi-krishna-prime/Pixel_Art_Maker/README.md

 # Pixel Art Maker
 This project is part of - `"Intro to the Programming" Nanodegree` at `Udacity` learning platform.
-The goal of the project is to create custom pixel art by choosing colors from a **'color-palette'**.
+The goal of the project is to create custom pixel art by choosing colors from a 'color-palette'.
 The live version of the project can be accessed using this [Link](https://vamshi-krishna-prime.github.io/Pixel%20Art%20Maker/).

 ## Introduction